AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 - Establish an automated change request management system that can be used to raise a change request and manage approvals.
 Anyone should be able to see the status of each change request and who has approved it.
 - Any time anybody wants to make a change to an environment, whether deploying a new version of an application, creating a new virtual environment, or making a configuration change, it must be done through a change request.
 - Require a remediation strategy, such as the ability to back out, for every change.
 - Have acceptance criteria for the success of a change.
 Ideally, create an automated test that now fails but will pass once the change is successful.
-Put an indicator on your operations management dashboard with the status of the test (see the “Behavior-Driven Monitoring” section on page 323).
+Put an indicator on your operations management dashboard with the status of the test (see the "Behavior-Driven Monitoring" section on page 323).
 - Have an automated process for applying changes, so that whenever the change is approved, it can be performed by pressing a button (or clicking a link, or whatever).

 Three more principles that should be followed when implementing and managing a change approval process: